Start on default port (3000)

 - Auto-scroll - Follow new log entries in real-time

-Resource Map (Visual)
+Interactive Resource Map

 - Pan & Zoom - Navigate large graphs easily